 Porzingis and Curry Lead Mavs to Bounce-Back Win in Minnesota, 111-91, Despite Doncic's Absence

+Porzingis and Curry Lead Mavs to Bounce-Back Win in Minnesota Without Luka

 Dalton Trigg